Fred Sirieix: In May 2025 Sirieix featured in the BBC TV programme Who Do You Think You Are?Other ventures

-In 2021 it was announced he would be dancing with Dianne Buswell in the 2021 Strictly Come Dancing Christmas Special.
+In 2021, he danced with Dianne Buswell for the 2021 Strictly Come Dancing Christmas Special.

+In September 2024, Sirieix released a book titled Seriously British.

 Awards

 In 2010, Sirieix was nominated for the Cateys manager of the year award, winning it three years later in 2013.
 In October 2011, he won the National Restaurant Awards' Personality of the Year for his charity work and promoting the hospitality profession.
 He was voted Educator of the Year in 2012 at the Imbibe awards and in March 2014, he was awarded an honorary degree from the University of West London.

 Personal life

-Sirieix lives with his Jamaican fiancée identified publicly only as "Fruitcake".
+Sirieix lives with his Jamaican wife, identified publicly only by the nickname "Fruitcake".
 His two children from a previous relationship live in Peckham.
 His daughter is professional British diver Andrea Spendolini-Sirieix.
 He was in the crowd to witness her win gold in the Women’s 10m Platform at the 2022 Commonwealth Games in Birmingham.
+When Andrea and Lois Toulson won bronze in the Women's 10m Synchro at the 2024 Paris Olympics, Sirieix interviewed them for the BBC and participated in the coverage of the closing ceremony.